weblate/ns8-samba/samba-dc/README.md

 - `DNS_FORWARDER`, if present its value is added as `dns forwarder` among samba startup options.
 - `SAMBA_SHARES_DIR`, default `/srv/shares`: path to the volume containing
+  shared folders.
+Do not change it!
+In any case do not put it under `/var/lib/samba` to avoid conflicts with the backup procedure.
+- `SAMBA_HOMES_DIR`, default `/srv/homes`: path to the volume containing
-  user home dirs and shared folders.
+  user home directories.
 Do not change it!
 In any case do not put it under `/var/lib/samba` to avoid conflicts with the backup procedure.

 ## Custom configuration